nharrand/IntimateDataParty/web-src/Code/Getting_started_with_Python.md

 pip install jupyterlab
 ```

-You should also install Matplotlib, Pandas and folium (three libraries we'll be using).
+You should also install Matplotlib, Pandas and Folium (three libraries we'll be using).

 ```
 pip install pandas matplotlib folium